PART 2 - UNRAVELING THE TRAUMA

 What's Religious Trauma?

-Before I move on in my story, I’d like to attempt to give “religious trauma” some kind of definition.
+Before I move on in my story, I’d like to attempt to give “religious trauma” some definition.

 This is not an easy task, nor is there only one answer to what defines “religious trauma.”